szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 - packaging
 - and templating

-In this guide, you will get practical knowledge on how to use Helm, focusing on those use-cases, packaging and templating, that, by the way, also underpin Gimlet.
+In this guide, you will get practical knowledge about using Helm, focusing on those use-cases, namely packaging and templating, that also underpin Gimlet.

 This guide emphasizes simplicity and ease of use.
 Being an exhausting guide of Helm features is a non-goal.
 Instead, the goal is to get you from *"Helm, wtf?"* to *"Helm, this ain't so bad"* under five minutes.